-We were engaged to audit, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Holmes County Consolidated School District, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Holmes County Consolidated School District's basic financial statements, and have issued our report thereon dated September 9, 2022.
+We were engaged to audit, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Holmes County Consolidated School District, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Holmes County Consolidated School District's basic financial statements, and have issued our report thereon dated April 21, 2023.
 Our report disclaims opinions on such financial statements, because of the materiality and pervasiveness of the inadequacies in the accounting and financial reporting systems and the significance of inevitable uncertainties.
 We were unable to rely on the basic accounting systems and were not able to apply other auditing procedures to satisfy ourselves as to the fair presentation of the financial statements.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In connection with our engagement to audit the financial statements, we considered the school district's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the school district's internal control.
+In connection with our engagement to audit the financial statements, we considered the school district's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the school district's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the school district's internal control.
 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
-We did identify a deficiency in internal control described in the accompanying Schedule of Findings and Questioned Costs that we consider to be a material weakness as Finding 2021-001.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+We did identify a deficiency in internal control described in the accompanying Schedule of Findings and Questioned Costs that we consider to be a material weakness as Finding 2022-001.

-Compliance and Other Matters
+Report on Compliance and Other Matters

-In connection with our engagement to audit the financial statements of Holmes County Consolidated School District, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+In connection with our engagement to audit the financial statements of Holmes County Consolidated School District, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+Additionally, if the scope of our work had been sufficient to enable us to express opinions on the basic financial statements, other instances of noncompliance or other matters may have been identified and reported herein.